fonyango/fonyango/README.md

 # Hi there 👋

-I'm Francis Onyango, an AI Developer and Data Scientist based in Kenya.
+Hi!
+My name is Francis Onyango.
+I am an AI Developer and Data Scientist based in Kenya.
 Thank you for taking time to view my GitHub profile.

 # About Me